-Regardless of the type of project the financial performance of projects is reported to Project Managers and the Strategy Group on a 4 weekly basis.
+Regardless of project type, the financial performance is reported to Project Managers and the Strategy Group on a 4-weekly basis.
 In addition, the performance is reported to the Strategy and Programmes Committee for noting and also for the approval of amendments.